Bois Caïman: Significance and legacy

 The Bois Caïman ceremony has often been used as a source of inspiration to nationalists and as a symbol of resistance to oppression.

-In pop culture, Bois Caiman has been referenced in music and other artistic works as a symbol of resistance and unity.
-In the 1970s, Roots Music has referred to the Bois Caiman event as a parallel to resisting the Duvalier totalitarian regime like their ancestors.
+In pop culture, Bois Caïman has been referenced in music and other artistic works as a symbol of resistance and unity.
+In the 1970s, roots music has referred to the Bois Caïman event as a parallel to resisting the Duvalier totalitarian regime like their ancestors.

-Due to the influx of American Protestants in Haiti during the 1990s, some neo-evangelical Christians rewrote the events at Bois Caïman as a Haitian "blood pact with Satan" They were influenced by "spiritual warfare" theology and concerned that the Aristide government had made efforts to incorporate the Vodou sector more fully into the political process.
-These Evangelicals developed a counter-narrative to the official national story.
-In this narrative, the ancestral spirits at the Vodou cemetery were re-cast as demons.
+Due to the influx of American Protestants in Haiti during the 1990s, some neo-evangelical Christians recontextualized the events at Bois Caïman as a Haitian "blood pact with Satan".
+They were influenced by spiritual warfare theology and concerned that the Aristide government had made efforts to incorporate the Vodou sector more fully into the political process.
+These Evangelicals developed a reinterpretation of the official national story.
+In this narrative, the ancestral spirits at the Vodou cemetery were seen as demons.
 In their view, the engagement with demons amounted to a pact that put Haiti under the rule of Satan.
 While some Haitian Evangelicals subscribe to this idea, most Haitian nationalists vehemently oppose it.
 This belief was referenced by Christian media personality Pat Robertson in his controversial comments during the aftermath of the 2010 Haiti earthquake.
 Robertson declared the Haitian people "have been cursed by one thing after the other" since the 18th century after swearing "a pact to the devil".
 Robertson's comments were denounced.